 We want to work together to identify and prevent violent and personal tragedies from occurring.
 A campus team is available to accurately identify and appropriately address early warning signs, but everyone must help by reporting their concerns so that the team can provide assistance quickly.
-Don't ignore the signs of a problem, tell a Southwest Tech staff member or a trusted colleague; don't worry alone, document your observations, ask for guidance; see the campus safety page: www.swtc.edu/safety.
+Don't ignore the signs of a problem, tell a Southwest Tech staff member or a trusted colleague; don't worry alone, document your observations, ask for guidance.